devedevo/blog/aboutme.md

 A summary of topics I am working on or dealing with:

 *Currently, I force my time towards front- and backend web development for business applications.
 Over time, I'm trying to go with full stack web development with JavaScript and Java technologies.*

 - JavaScript (>= ECMA2015), TypeScript 4
 - MEAN stack: Angular 10, Node.js, Express
 - MySQL, MariaDB, PostGreSQL
-- Model View Control architecture and component driven development
+- Model View Controler architecture and component driven development
 - Docker

 *What else?
 I like, and I do continuous learning in a broad aspect of computer science.
+E.g.:*

-E.g.: I try out algorithms &bull; use MV* architecture pattern (like MVC, MVP, MVVM) and some frameworks &bull; networks &bull; computer hardware components*
+MV* architecture pattern (like MVC, MVP, MVVM) &bull; frameworks that make life easier &bull; networks &bull; computer hardware components

 ## Things I did in the past, and things I also do